MonikaSData/PyBer_Analysis/README.md

 - Software: Python 3.7.9 64-bit (conda); jupyter-notebook : 6.1.4

 ## Results
-**The following summary data has been created:**
+- **The following summary data has been created:**
--The total number of rides for each city type
+   - The total number of rides for each city type
--The total number of drivers for each city type
+   - The total number of drivers for each city type
--The sum of the fares for each city type
+   - The sum of the fares for each city type
--The average fare per ride for each city type
+   - The average fare per ride for each city type
--The average fare per driver for each city type
+   - The average fare per driver for each city type

 - Code Example: